maystey/uct_nassp_cm2020/_site/CHAPTERS.md

 # Chapters

 The current status of the chapters are recorded in this file.

-Subsections that are complete are not displayed.
+## Misc.
+Change all instances where I use the word collection to sequence.

+Items in this section are necessary to add, but I cannot place them at the moment.
+- Checking object types using `is`
+- Checking if object in collection using `in`
+- *list to unpack

 ## Introduction - Not Started

-## Basics - Incomplete
+## Basics

+### Complete
-- Intro - Incomplete
+- Intro
+- Variables
+- Comments
+- Type Conversion
+- Operators
+- Assignment Operators
+- Introduction to Functions
+- Strings

+### Incomplete

+### Not Started

+- Execution priority
+- Tips and tricks

+### Enhancements
+- Strings put String Formatting in it's own section
+- Introduction to Functions
+    - Mention positional arguments and keyword arguments
-- Comments - Incomplete
+- Comments
     - Needs better examples
-- Operators - Incomplete
+- Operators
     - Make url to sections (is it possible for this to be relative?)

-- Strings - Incomplete
+## If Statements

+### Complete
-    - Section: Formating
+- Intro
-- Type Conversion (types) - Not Started
-- Variables - Incomplete
+- Booleans
-- Lists and dictionaries - Not Started
-- Execution priority - Not started
-- Tips and tricks - Not started
-- List and dictionary - Not started
+- Comparison Operators
+- Logical Operators

-## If Statements - Incomplete
+- If Statements

+### Enhancements
-- Logical Operators - Incomplete
+- Logical Operators
+    - Give examples including comparison operators
+- If Statements
-    - More examples needed
+    - more examples

-- if/else/elif statements - Incomplete
-    - else else else example
+## Data Structures

+Removed this from Basics.
+Should I put this after if?

+### Complete
+- Intro
+- Tuples
+- Lists
+- Dictionaries

+### Enhancements
+- Lists
+    - Should I make a forwards reference to list comprehension?
-    - flow charts
+- Dictionaries
+    - Make forwards reference to looping
+- Include sets?
+I've never used them...
+- Make embedded structures section with some examples.

-## For and While Loops - Incomplete
+## For and While Loops

+### Complete
+- Intro
+- For Loops
-- List comprehension - Not started
+- List Comprehension
+- While Loops

+### Incomplete
+- Breaking Out of Loops

+### Not Started
+- Else Statement and Loops
+- Embedded Loops

+The remaining sections here are not a priority
-- For loop examples - Not started
+- For loop examples
-- While loop examples - Not started
+- While loop examples

 ## NumPy - Not Started